karlatolentino/karlatolentino/README.md

 ### Hi there 👋   I'm Karla (she, her)

-👩🏽‍💻 I am a Software Developer Intern at HotDoc in Melbourne, Australia.
+👩🏽‍💻 I am a Software Developer Graduate in Melbourne, Australia.

 ✂️ I am also a Professional Men's Hairdresser/Barber and Freelance Photographer by trade.